bertreb/pimatic-smartmeter3/README.md

 Configuration
 -------------
-You can configure what serialport to use, and the serialport settings.
-You do this in the devices section, as you can see in the installation section.
+You can configure what serialport to use and the serialport settings.

-"It might work on your machine"-version
+Different smartmeter versions
 ---------------------------------------
-The current version has been tested on my own P1 smartmeter, and some Pimatic users have reported that it works for them too.
+The current version has been tested with a DSMR5.0 smartmeter.
-I cannot give any guarantees that it will work on every P1 smartmeter.
-But to try and improve support for different P1 smartmeters
+If your smartmeter version uses different data field you can change the RegEx in de device config to meet your smartmeter.

+A simple commandline tool can help to get your smartmeter data and build your RegExp.
-, I have added a simple commandline node.js app/tool that dumps the P1 data straight to a file.
+The tool is a node.js app/tool that dumps the P1 data straight to a file.
 Please share this dump if you want your P1 smartmeter brand/model to be supported.
 Or better yet, fork + create pull request. ;)

 Run the following commands from the root of this plugin.